merryt/tymerrycom/src/routes/work/nuance.md

 to the space of note accuracy, billing, and coding.

-Our challenge in this application was to build a tool that benefits doctors from the moment they first turn it one, with out increasing their alert fatigue and reduce the amount of churn between coding/billing teams and the physicians they support.
-We offered reconditions for both DMO and DMA.
+Our challenge in this application was to build a tool that benefits doctors from the moment they first turn it on, without increasing their alert fatigue and reducing the amount of churn between coding/billing teams and the physicians they support.
+We offered recommendations for both DMO and DMA.

 **My specific role on this project was the UX lead.**